 If a person has dirty fingernails and scratches a blistering rash from poison ivy, it can cause a bacterial infection to develop.
 If this occurs, it may result in the blisters oozing pus.
 It is necessary to see a medical professional in the event that this occurs, since treatment for such an infection will normally involve antibiotics.

 In the event that a rash results from poison ivy, there will probably be no need to see a medical professional for any kind of treatment.
-However, if the rash remains after several weeks or there seems to be pus coming out from the blisters, then an infected person will benefit from a .
+However, if the rash remains after several weeks or there seems to be pus coming out from the blisters, then an infected person will benefit from a trip to the doctor.
 It is possible that a person may be redirected to a dermatologist, whose specialties lie with disorders of the skin, but try the primary physician first.

 Poison Ivy Remedies